thycotic/prs-docs/installation/prereq/index.md

 * Windows Login Integration (GINA Hook) is compatible on Windows XP through Windows 10.
 * You can run Password Reset Server on the same machine as other applications (Password Reset Server will require sufficient RAM and CPU to operate normally).
 * For maximum security, you should install the application on dedicated systems or at least systems with applications with the same level of security/sensitivity.
 Access to these systems should then be restricted.
 While all sensitive data in Password Reset Server is either securely hashed or encrypted, it is a security best practice to limit any opportunities for foul play.
 * Password Reset Server 3.3.000000 and higher requires the .NET Framework 4.5.1 to be installed on the web server prior to installation or upgrade.
-The .NET Framework 4.5.1 can be installed on Windows Server 2008 or later.
-See the following article for information on installing .NET 4.5.1 by clicking here.